wangyouze/Trust-videoLLMs/README.md

 If you find our work useful in your research, we kindly encourage you to cite our paper.
 ```
 @article{wang2025understanding,
-  title={Understanding and Benchmarking the Trustworthiness in Multimodal LLMs for Video Understanding},
+  title={Benchmarking the Trustworthiness in Multimodal LLMs for Video Understanding},
   author={Wang, Youze and Chen, Zijun and Chen, Ruoyu and Gu, Shishen and Dong, Yinpeng and Su, Hang and Zhu, Jun and Wang, Meng and Hong, Richang and Hu, Wenbo},
   journal={arXiv preprint arXiv:2506.12336},
   year={2025}